EshaanAgg/web/src/content/blog/placements.md

 3. There is a sequence of cards with some facing down and some facing up.
 If there are $n$ cards facing up, then you will flip the $n^{th}$ card from the left.
 You keep doing this until all the cards are facing down.
 Let the total number of cards be $P$.

-- It is it always possible to bring all the cards facing down irrespective of the initial positioning?
+- Is it always possible to bring all the cards facing down irrespective of the initial positioning?
 - If it is possible to face all cards down, what is the expected length of sequence of moves?

 4. There is a uniform distribution in the range $[0, 1]$.
 Ram and Shyam get $2$ numbers from this range at random.
 Both only know about the number that they have received.
 The player having a higher value wins.
 Ram has a chance to redraw another number at random from the distribution.
 Assuming that both the players play optimally, how many times will Ram choose to redraw?